 When Ram returns to find Sita gone is perhaps a moment of epiphany for him.
 As Khalil Gibran said, “And ever has it been known that love knows not its own depth until the hour of separation.”
 Ram is disconsolate, shattered.
 In his haze of grief, he starts asking the animals and trees if they’ve seen Sita.
 He loses his will to live.
 Who, among the broken hearted, will not understand this?
 It is only when Lakshman hammers some sense into his disconsolate elder brother that Ram comes around and becomes a man with a mission.

 Another rather charming episode from the Ramayana helps us explore the romantic side of Ram-Sita’s relationship.
 Sita narrates this to Hanumana, when he first goes to Lanka to get news of her.
 One day, on the Chitrakuta hill when the couple is resting, a hungry crow attacks Sita.
 He pecks at her breasts a couple of times, distressing her greatly.
 Seeing his beloved so, an agitated Ram plucks a blade of kusha grass, breathes magic into it, turns it into a brahmastra and unleashes it on the erring bird.
 Scared, the bird flies around the world, but the divine arrow doesn’t stop chasing it.
 In the end, it surrenders to Ram and seeks his protection.
 But a brahmastra once unleashed cannot be taken back, so the compassionate hero modifies the clause.
 He spares the crow’s life and says that the weapon would strike him only in one eye.
+No wonder the Sita and Ram love story is an Epic Indian love story.

 A man versus a king